Naki93/Task-Management-App/README.md

 );`

-Integrate MySQL with Backend
+- Integrate MySQL with Backend

-Install MySQL Node.js driver (mysql2).
+- Install MySQL Node.js driver (mysql2).
-Establish a connection to the MySQL database from Node.js server.
+- Establish a connection to the MySQL database from Node.js server.
-Update the API endpoints to use MySQL for data persistence.
+- Update the API endpoints to use MySQL for data persistence.
-Modify API Endpoints
+- Modify API Endpoints

-GET /todos: Retrieve todos from the MySQL database.
+- GET /todos: Retrieve todos from the MySQL database.
-POST /todos: Insert new todos into the MySQL database.
+- POST /todos: Insert new todos into the MySQL database.
-PUT /todos/
+- PUT /todos/
 : Update existing todos in the MySQL database.
-DELETE /todos/
+- DELETE /todos/
 : Delete todos from the MySQL database.
-Error Handling and Validation

-Add error handling for database operations.
-Validate data before inserting or updating records in the database.
-Testing

-Main Challenge for Day 4:
+### Main Challenge for Day 4:
-Learning MySQL and ensuring proper integration with your Node.js backend.
+- Learning MySQL and ensuring proper integration with your Node.js backend.

-Day 5: Finalizing the Project and Testing
+### Day 5: Finalizing the Project and Testing
-Finalized the database integration.
+- Finalized the database integration.
-Implemented remaining features and improvements.
+- Implemented remaining features and improvements.

 ### System Architecture Overview
 The application follows a client-server architecture, where the client (web browser) interacts with the server (backend) to access and manipulate data and it includes the following components: